liweiz/Models/README.md

 ### Lesson learned

-Avoiding operating on nested data structures, which could lead to unnecessary complexity while working with extension.
+Avoiding operating on nested data structures, which could lead to unnecessary complexity while working with extensions.